RBC Race for the Kids

 We hope that we have answered any questions you might have about the event in the list below, but if you need more information, then please email us at raceforthekids@gosh.org or call us on 020 3841 3270.

 RBC Race for the Kids is our annual flagship mass participation event, which raises money for the children and families at GOSH.
-The event is a family festival and 2k or 5k fun run, taking place in London’s Hyde Park on Saturday 11 October 2025.
+The event is a family festival and 2k or 5k fun run, taking place in London’s Hyde Park on Saturday 10 October 2026.
 Thousands of people of all abilities and ages will join the race to help beat childhood cancer by running, walking, wheeling or scooting their way to the finish line.
 It will be a fun-filled day of music and games, great food, face painting and much more.

 Our family festival and charity fun run is the perfect adventure for all ages and abilities.
-From babies in pushchairs to grandparents, wheelchair users and dog walkers, everyone is welcome to run, walk, wheel or scoot their way around the RBC Race for the Kids course.
+From babies in pushchairs to grandparents, wheelchair users to dog walkers, everyone is welcome to run, walk, wheel or scoot their way around the RBC Race for the Kids course.

 Registration fees are non-refundable.